 The heavy rings of cigarette smoke hid the peeling blue paint on the walls.
 Smoke was just a distraction and a welcome one at that.
 The smell had permeated through every particle in the atmosphere.
 She sat, crouching on the bed, snuggled with the stained pillow in the corner as Deb continued to light another one.

 She could only hear the flick of the gas lighter as she tried hard not to pay attention to what he was saying.
-Hard, it was really hard for her to be deaf to his words.
+Hard, it was tough for her to be deaf to his words.

 His voice, that sound had made her heart jump every time he called out to her.

 From the very first time he took her name, it seemed that she was yearning for him to call out to her.
-Her name seemed to sound sexier, more meaningful when he took it.
+Her name appeared to sound sexier, more meaningful when he said it.

 But now she did not want to hear any of it.